OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/15-Testing_for_HTTP_Splitting_Smuggling.md

 <other data>
 ```

-The web cache will see two different responses, so if the attacker sends, immediately after the first request, a second one asking for `/index.html`, the web cache will match this request with the second response and cache its content, so that all subsequent requests directed to `victim.com/index.html` passing through that web cache will receive the “system down” message.
+The web cache will see two different responses, so if the attacker sends, immediately after the first request, a second one asking for `/index.html`, the web cache will match this request with the second response and cache its content, so that all subsequent requests directed to `victim.com/index.html` passing through that web cache will receive the "system down" message.
 In this way, an attacker would be able to effectively deface the site for all users using that web cache (the whole Internet, if the web cache is a reverse proxy for the web application).

 Alternatively, the attacker could pass to those users a JavaScript snippet that mounts a cross site scripting attack, e.g., to steal the cookies.
 Note that while the vulnerability is in the application, the target here is its users.
 Therefore, in order to look for this vulnerability, the tester needs to identify all user controlled input that influences one or more headers in the response, and check whether they can successfully inject a CR+LF sequence in it.

 The headers that are the most likely candidates for this attack are:

-- Location
+- `Location`
-- Set-Cookie
+- `Set-Cookie`

 It must be noted that a successful exploitation of this vulnerability in a real world scenario can be quite complex, as several factors must be taken into account: